TatuE/Trust_to_Blockchain/h3_Hash.md

 #### One-way hash functions

 - One-way hash functions can be considered one of the building blocks for modern cryptography and in one way or another have been used in computing for a long time.
 They work by digesting an input string (*String: a sequence of characters*), which is of variable length and converting it to a fixed length output string, or in other words, converting an arbitrary sized string to a fixed-sized string.
 The input is called a pre-image and the output a hash value.
-- As with one-way functions, these functions work in general are one way, meaning that it's nearly impossible (Nearly, since in the long run with technology, nothing is impossible) to calculate the input from the output.
+- As with one-way functions, these functions work are one way, meaning that it's nearly impossible (Nearly, since in the long run with technology, nothing is impossible) to calculate the input from the output.
 - Hash functions are made public, since the security of it lays in it's "*one-wayness*", so by examining it's code, one cannot form a method of reversing the output.
   - I would assume that there are private hahs functions in use, used in super secret applications but at the moment I can't confirm this.
 - For a one-way hash function to work properly, it should be collision-free (Hash clash is a funny term I remember mentioned in my previous studies).